cloud-gov/cg-site/content/docs/services/cdn-route.md

     -c '{"domain": "my.example.gov,www.my.example.gov"}'
 ```

+The maximum number of domains that can be associated with a single cdn-route service is 100.

 ### How to set up DNS

 Once you create the service instance, you need to retrieve the instructions to set up your DNS.
 Run the following command, replacing `my-cdn-route` with the service instance name you used in the previous step.